 What Should You Look For in a Chequing Account?

 There are several financial institutions offering chequing accounts in Canada.
-All of them offer a wide range of services and perks.
+All of them provide a wide range of services and perks.
 Since there is no one-size-fits-all account that we can suggest to you right away, you’ll have to choose the chequing account yourself after taking a look at what they have to offer.
 However, there are some things you should keep in mind when you are looking for a chequing account.

 Monthly Maintenance Fees